WalletScrutiny/WalletScrutinyCom/_hardware/nemanjan.hwallet.md

 ## Background

-Nemanja Nikodijević is a security researcher who has managed to create an Open Source hardware wallet called hwallet that uses significantly less lines of code.
+Nemanja Nikodijević is a security researcher who has managed to create an Open Source hardware wallet called hwallet that uses [significantly less lines of code than ColdCard, Trezor, Ledger and KeepKey](https://youtu.be/0sgF5klTcD8?t=657).

 He elaborates in this video: